Deploying an Agent

 We'll cover two deployment scenarios:

-On the next page, you'll see how to edit this agent for your specific use case.
+On the next page, you'll see how the key components of the agent work and how to edit this agent for your specific use case.

 Prerequisites